maelys-mcardle/adventure/documentation/4_entities.md

 ```

 The `subgraph` keyword is used to denote a graph within a graph for the dot
 file.
+This has no effect on the rest of the story.
+It's just purely for
+organizational purposes, to make it easier to edit the story.

-The organization can also be done in the text file:
+This organization can also be done in the text file:

 ```markdown
 # location